zeromq/netmq/docs/message.md

 How Do I Create Frames
 =====

-Creating multi part messages, is fairly simple, we just need to use the NetMQMessage class, and then make use of one of the many Append() method overloads (there are overloads for appending Blob/NetMQFrame/Byte[]/int/long/string).
+Creating multi part messages is fairly simple, we just need to use the NetMQMessage class, and then make use of one of the many Append() method overloads (there are overloads for appending Blob/NetMQFrame/Byte[]/int/long/string).

-Here is a simple example where we create a new NetMQMessage which expected to contain 2 NetMQFrame(s), and we use the NetMQMessage.Append() method to append 2 string values.
+Here is a simple example where we create a new NetMQMessage which expects to contain 2 NetMQFrame(s), and we use the NetMQMessage.Append() method to append 2 string values.

     var message = new NetMQMessage();
     message.Append("IAmFrame0");